-(a) Except as noted below, the Operator shall provide a buffer area of a minimum of 50 feet along bordering property lines and public roadways.
-The buffer area shall provide a setback of 500 feet to the location of any dwelling unless the landowner consents to a lesser distance but not less than 100 feet.
-For example, if a dwelling is located 100 feet from the mine site property boundary, the buffer area on the mine site would be 200 feet so that the distance to the dwelling would be 300 feet.
+(a) The Operator shall provide a buffer area of a minimum of 50 feet along bordering property lines and public roadways except that the buffer area shall be a minimum of 300 feet from any residence on a bordering property.
 If a berm is placed within the buffer area and it lies along a public roadway, bottom edge of the berm shall be a minimum of 10 feet from the edge of any road side ditch and shall be vegetated to minimize erosion entering the ditch.